Up to 128GB and up to 3200MHz

 Price of sale goes up to $22.3 billion

 It is starting to look like Toshiba might collect more money from the sale of its memory chip business than it expected.

-G.Skill has announced its latest and fastest Trident Z DDR4 64GB (4x16GB) memory kit working at 3600MHz with CL17 latency.
+G.Skill has unveiled its latest extreme performance Trident Z memory kit which comes in 16GB (2x8GB) capacity and working at 4600MHz and CL19 latency.

 Consumer demand for graphics cards may be undermined by price hikes arising from the GDDR memory shortage.